ragabzm/CRM/backend/README.md

 An edited note is flagged, so a reader knows the text is not what was originally written.

+## Tickets

+### One write path

+Nothing outside `App\Modules\Tickets` writes a `tickets` or `ticket_events` row, and `tests/Architecture/OnlyTicketsModuleMutatesTicketsTest.php` fails the build if anything tries.
+Every mutation goes through a command in `Domain/Commands`, because the version guard, the lifecycle table and the event append all live there — a write from elsewhere skips all three, and the damage is invisible: a ticket whose status changed with no event, or whose version never moved, looks perfectly normal until someone tries to reconstruct what happened to it.

+`Ticket` has `$guarded = ['*']`.
+Nothing is mass-assignable, ever; the commands `forceFill` deliberately.
+A fillable list would be a second, quieter write path.

+### The Actor is a parameter, never ambient

+Every command takes `Actor $actor` first, and `tests/Architecture/CommandsDoNotReadAmbientAuthTest.php` fails on `auth(`, `request(`, `session(` or `Auth::` anywhere under `Domain/`.
+A command that read ambient state would work from a controller and fail everywhere else — the auto-close job, a console command, a queue worker — and the failure would not appear until one of them ran in production at 3am.

+`ActorResolver` is the one place the guard is read.
+Three subtypes: `StaffActor`, `PortalActor`, and `SystemActor`, which carries a required **reason**.
+"The system closed it" explains nothing; `scheduler:auto_close` names the job to go and look at.

+### The version guard

+Two agents open one ticket.
+One resolves it; the other, on a screen loaded a minute earlier, raises the priority.
+Without the guard the second write silently reverts the first, and nobody finds out until the customer asks why their resolved ticket is open again.

+`VersionGuard::CONTENDED` is deliberately **five properties**: `status`, `priority`, `category_id`, `assignee_id`, `department_id`.
+Appending a message or an attachment is **not** guarded — two people writing different messages have not conflicted, they have both said something, and both should be kept.
+Widening the guard to every column would make a message append fail whenever anyone else touched the ticket, which is the normal case on a busy ticket and would train people to retry blindly.
+A test pins the list so a future author cannot "helpfully" widen it.

+The 409 carries `current_version` **and all five current values**.
+The client's next move is always "show me what it says now", and making them fetch again costs a round trip plus a window in which it changes a third time.

+The row is locked (`lockForUpdate`) for the whole transaction.
+Without the lock two requests both read version 3, both pass the guard, and both write — the exact race the version column exists to stop.

+### One event per changed attribute

+"Priority changed" and "assignee changed" are two facts a reader filters on separately; one combined row would be unfilterable.
+Resolve and reopen name themselves (`ticket.resolved`, `ticket.reopened`) rather than appearing as generic status changes, so "everything resolved this week" is a filter rather than a scan.

+`version_after` is recorded on every event, so replaying the history reproduces the version sequence exactly — which is what makes a disputed change reconstructable.

+### The lifecycle

+Enforced on `TicketStatus`, not in a controller, because "may a closed ticket be reopened?" is a question about the domain. `closed` is the one terminal state: a closed ticket that could be edited would mean an agreed outcome could be quietly changed months later, and the answer to "we need to look at this again" is a new ticket that references the old one.
+The refusal says so, and lists where the ticket *can* go.

+Setting a status to what it already is succeeds — otherwise a retried request would fail, which is the opposite of what a retry should do.

+### References

+`TKT-000123`, from a Postgres sequence. `nextval` is atomic and needs no application lock; `MAX(reference)+1` would let two agents pressing Create at the same moment both mint the same number.
+The sequence is deliberately non-transactional, so a rolled-back create leaves a gap — invisible to everyone, and far cheaper than serialising every ticket creation behind a lock.

+SQLite has no sequences and the test suite runs on it, so a `MAX()`-based allocator is bound there.
+The binding is by **driver**, which keeps the unsafe implementation unreachable in production.

+### Replying is append-only

+`ticket_messages` and `AppendMessage` take **no version** and bump none.
+Two colleagues writing different replies have not conflicted — they have both said something, and both belong in the thread.
+Requiring a version here would make a reply fail whenever someone else happened to change the priority a moment earlier, which on a busy ticket is most of the time, and would train people to retry blindly.

+Appending writes no `ticket_events` row either: the thread *is* the record of what was said, and a parallel event would be the same fact stored twice.

+`customer_id` is denormalised onto the message from its ticket, so a customer's whole interaction history is one indexed read rather than a join through every ticket they have ever had.

+### The portal path

+`POST /api/v1/portal/tickets` on the `portal` guard, running the same `CreateTicket` command — so the reference, the event and the version behave identically and nothing about a portal ticket is second-class.

+What differs is decided by the server, never by the request:

+- **The customer comes from the account.** A `customer_id` in the body is ignored.
+Honouring it would let any portal user open — and then read back — a ticket against anybody else's record.
+- **The channel is fixed to `portal`.** A submission claiming `agent` would misreport where the work came from.
+- **Priority, assignee and department are not accepted at all.** Every customer would mark their own ticket urgent, and the field would stop meaning anything.

+An account with no linked customer is refused with `tickets.portal_account_unlinked` rather than defaulted to anything — guessing would attach a stranger's message to somebody's record. `ActorResolver` has a separate `portalFromRequest()` because a request can legitimately carry both cookies, and letting guard precedence decide would attribute an action to the wrong identity.

+See `.squad/gaps/12-503.md`: nothing yet *creates* the portal-account-to-customer link.

+### Deviations from the plan

+- **No second `ticket_categories` table.** Story 2.3 already shipped one with a bilingual name and an admin console.
+Its key is a bigint, so `category_id` is a `foreignId` rather than the ULID the plan assumed.
+One categories table with one admin surface beats two that drift.
+- **No new `tickets.*` capabilities.** `ticket.read`, `ticket.create`,
+  `ticket.update`, `ticket.reassign` and `ticket.close` already existed and fit;
+  the plan said to add new ones only if none did.
+Each verb carries the capability matching what it actually does rather than one blanket `tickets.write`, since reassigning is a supervisor's job and creating is an agent's.
+- **`Priority` is reused, not duplicated.** Story 2.3's enum is published through `/admin/priorities`; a second `TicketPriority` would be two enums for one concept.
+- **`TicketVisibilityTest` now runs against the real table.** It built a throwaway one because the rule shipped before the schema did; testing it against a table with different columns from the real one would be testing a fiction.

 ## Errors

 Every 4xx/5xx response is an RFC 9457 problem document produced by